jawadhoot/resume/docs/index.md

 ## Summary

-- Currently working as lead consultant for European Oil and Gas Company.
+- Currently working as Tech Lead and managing team of 5 developers for European Oil and Gas Company.
 - Worked 1+ years as Application Owner for Food RnD Applications.
 - 8+ years of experience in Application and Web Development using Python and Bootstrap.
 - Migrated 3 on-premise application to cloud, using Lift and Shift approach.